Enabling distributed throttling¶

 Add the API definition(s) to

 petstore/api_definitionsdirectory.
 A sample open API definition can be found here.
-Then provide the API throttling tier using the following extension at the API level.
+Then provide the API throttling tier using the following extension at the API level or resource level.

 x-wso2-throttling-tier : "5PerMin"